Once the failure is located, there are several solutions we can use to completethe repair.

 Pipe Joint Grout Repair

-When a sewer line or water line is not performing as expected, the Kelly team will:
+When a sewer line or water line is not performing as expected, we will:

 - Clean the pipe and insert a CCTV crawler to identify the problem.

-- If a joint is the problem, we insert or pump grout into the joint.
+- If a joint is a problem, we insert or pump grout into the joint.

-- If it holds 10 lbs. psi pressure, then we move to the next joint.
+- If it holds 10 lbs.
+PSI, then we move to the next joint.

 - If it fails, we regrout and retest.